martinzha28/martinzha28/README.md

 <!------------------------------------------------------------------------------------------------------------------------------------------------->
 <h2> <img src="https://media.giphy.com/media/j0HjChGV0J44KrrlGv/giphy.gif" width ="60"> About Me </h2>

-I'm a 3B Computer Science Student studying at the University of Waterloo!
+I'm a Computer Science Student studying at the University of Waterloo!

-I've most recently worked at Marsh McLennan, where I extensively used the MERN stack and worked with new and exciting frameworks.
-I've also worked at WSIB as a full-stack developer and Genesys as a QA intern.

 I love exploring automation methods and understanding the end-to-end software development process.
 I hope to work with large code bases, and slowly uncover how components interact with eact other.